DigitalNTT-Soul/BYUI-CSE-212-Final-Project/1-Stack.md

 file_browser.go_back()
 file_browser.go_back()
 ```
 Note that navigating a filesystem requires much different syntax than navigating the web.
-For this example, every time __open_folder is called, the the entire filepath from 'C:/' to the target folder must be passed into it.
+For this example, every time __open_folder is called, the the entire filepath from 'C:/' to the target folder must be passed into it, with slashes between the folder names.

 Once you've completed your attempt, you can compare it to this [Solution](12-stack_problem_2_solution.py) to see how you did.